axxroytovu/archipelago_manuals/Sudoku/README.md

 - Classic Sudoku: These are your classic 9x9 puzzles with no extra rules.
 This is the only region available at the beginning of the game.
 - Summation Sudoku: These puzzles rely on addition to meet a certain clue.
 E.g. Killer sudoku or Arrow sudoku.
 - Positional Sudoku: These puzzles have additional rules about where certain numbers can be placed.
 E.g. Windoku or Quads sudoku
-- Comparison Sudoku: These puzzles have rules about certain cells being larger or smaller than other cells.
+- Comparison Sudoku: These puzzles have rules about certain cells having values larger or smaller than other cells.
 E.g Thermometer sudoku or Fortress sudoku
 - Parity Sudoku: These puzzles rely on some kind of A-or-B type parity to be solved.
 E.g. Kropki sudoku or Even/Odd sudoku
-- Variant Sudoku: These puzzles have unique rules or are significant variations on existing rulesets, and are often one-of-a-kind.
+- Variant Sudoku: These puzzles have unique rules or are significant variations on existing rulesets, and are often one of a kind.
 - Multi-Rule Sudoku: These puzzles have two or more rules applied at once.

 All of the variant regions must be unlocked by finding their respective Key item.